 Galen was a philosopher who lived from 130-200 CE.
-His high levels of education helped shape medicine as we see it today.
+His high levels of education helped shape medicine as we see

 He studied the human skeleton and the practice of autopsy in Egypt and studied anatomy by the dissection of monkeys and other animals.
 Galen’s first career as a surgeon was in Rome, where he became a surgeon to the gladiators.